 Cote des Rose:

-A popular destination for camping with two campsites within the park, it is an enjoyable stay for a few days in which you can unwind and bask in nature.
-Summer, of course, is the best time to get to get the best weather.
-Another popular location in the area includes the Chauvet-Pont-d’Arc Cave, the site of the oldestPaleolithic cave paintings estimated to be over 3000 years old.
+A popular destination for camping with two campsites within the park, it is an enjoyable stay for a few days to unwind and bask in nature.
+Summer, of course, is the best time to get the best weather.
+Another popular location in the area includes the Chauvet-Pont-d’Arc Cave, the oldest paleolithic cave paintings estimated to be over 3000 years old.

 Camargue salt flats:

-The town of Arles should be both your start and end in the region as there is not much in the way of public transport and or developed network.
-Here you can find an abundance of accommodation and tour/bike options for your trip to the salt flats.
+Arles’ town should be both your start and end in the region as there is not much public transport or a developed network.
+Here you can find many accommodation and tour/bike options for your trip to the salt flats.
 We hope some of these outdoor locations have inspired you on what to get up to in France and the number of outdoor options to take in the country.